awcodes/filament-curator/README.md

 ## Themeing

 If you are using a custom theme for Filament you will need to add this plugin's views to your Tailwind CSS config.
+Once this is done you may disable the plugins stylesheet in the config file by changing 'load_styles' to false.

 ```js
 content: [